eficode-academy/kubernetes-katas/08-storage-basic.md

 Good, so we have a storage class named `standard` , which we can use to create PVCs and PVs.

-Here is what storageclasses looks like on minikube - just for completeness sake:
+Here is what storageclasses looks like on minikube:
 ```
 $ kubectl get storageclass
 NAME                 PROVISIONER                AGE
 standard (default)   k8s.io/minikube-hostpath   19d
 ```

 **Note:** It does not matter if you are using GCP, AWS, Azure, minikube, kubeadm, etc. Till the time you have a name for the storage class - which you can use in your PVC claims, you have no concern about the underlying physical storage.
 So, if you have a pvc claim definition file,(like the one below), and you are using it to create PVC on a **minikube** cluster, you can simply use the same PVC claim file to create a PVC with the same name on a **GCP** cluster.
-The abstraction allows you to *develop anywhere, deploy anywhere* !
+This abstraction allows you to *develop anywhere, deploy anywhere* !

 If you do not have a storage class, you can create/define it yourself.
 All you need to know is type of provisioner to use.
 Here is a definition file to create a storage class named **slow** on a GCP k8s cluster: